This post may contain affiliate links. Please read our disclosure policy.

 Chicken Stuffing Casserole Ingredients

 For this recipe, I use Stove Top stuffing mix, which is an easy and inexpensive start to your meal.
 It’s already seasoned a bit, so I add minimal seasonings and still end up with a deliciously flavorful dish.
-In this recipe, I make my own cream of chicken soup, but if you want, you can use a 10 oz can of cream of chicken soup instead.
-That makes this recipe even easier.
+Want to skip the box?
+Click here for the best homemade stuffing that works in this recipe.

 For this recipe, you’ll need: